sjonesyodle/Cluster/readme.md

 cluster.start(null);
 ```

-After running `.collect()` and/or `.register()`, and all modules are loaded into the Cluster, the start method must be called in order to initialize them.
+After running `.collect()`, and all modules are loaded into the Cluster, the start method must be called in order to initialize them.

 ##### The `.inject()` method: